Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 From a systems-based perspective, mental health reflects the body’s ability to maintain internal safety and adaptability.

-Conversely, when the body is locked in survival physiology, even the most effective psychological tools can feel difficult to access or sustain.
+Conversely, when the body is locked in survival physiology, even effective psychological tools can feel difficult to access or sustain.

 Why Nervous System Regulation Is Foundational

 The vagus nerve and autonomic nervous system sit at the intersection of nearly every process involved in mental health.
-Without restoring parasympathetic signaling and nervous system flexibility:
+Without restoring parasympathetic signaling and nervous system flexibility, inflammation remains elevated, digestive and immune dysfunction persist, stress hormones remain dysregulated, and emotional regulation stays reactive.

-This is why approaches that directly support nervous system regulation—such as acupuncture, gut-focused care, and lifestyle-based vagal support—are central to long-term improvement rather than temporary relief.
+This is why approaches that directly support nervous system regulation—such as acupuncture and systems-based care—are central to long-term improvement rather than temporary relief.

 → Functional & Integrative Medicine